mbodock/FishEnv/README.md

 * `workon <env>` this command will activate the virtualenv and switch to the projects directory.
 * `workon_dir <arg>` Changes the directory of the working env or <arg> env.
 * `deactivate` Deactivates the current virtualenv.

+### Working with Python 3

+If you want your VirtualEnv with python 3just pass the optinal argument `--python=/usr/bin/python3`.